Noble Automotive

-Noble Automotive Ltd, more commonly known simply as Noble, is a British sports car manufacturer based in Leicester.
-Noble Automotive Ltd. was established in 1999 by Lee Noble in Leeds, West Yorkshire, for producing high-speed sports cars with a rear mid-engine, rear-wheel drive layout.
+Noble Automotive Limited, more commonly known simply as Noble, is an English sports car manufacturer based in Leicester.
+It was established in 1999 by Lee Noble in Leeds, West Yorkshire, for producing high-speed sports cars with a rear mid-engine, rear-wheel drive layout.
 Lee Noble was the chief designer and part owner of Noble.
 The company was sold in August 2006.
 He left the company in February 2008 and shortly after announced his new venture, Fenix Automotive in 2009.

-Noble is a low-production British sports car company, its past products include the M12 GTO, M12 GTO-3, M12 GTO-3R and Noble M400.
+Noble is a low-production English sports car company, its past products include the M12 GTO, M12 GTO-3, M12 GTO-3R and Noble M400.
 The M12 GTO-3R and M400 share chassis and body, but have minor differences in engines and suspensions.
 The M15 has a new space frame chassis.
 The body and chassis of the Noble is built by Hi-Tech Automotive in Port Elizabeth, South Africa alongside Superformance cars.
 Once the body shell is completed, it is sent to the Noble factory where the engines, transmissions, etc. are added.